konstellation-io/website/content/en/docs/KRE/installation/eks/index.md

 {{< /imgproc >}}

 After deploy your EKS cluster you are going to need the `kubeconfig` file.
 This file is the way to configure the `kubectl` and `helm` CLIs to access to your cluster.
-In the case of EKS use to be required an extra plugin called [AWS IAM authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) to authenticate via the IAM account.
+In the case of EKS used to be required an extra plugin called [AWS IAM authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator) to authenticate via the IAM account.
 Please follow the steps detailed in hte [AWS site](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).

 # Storage

 An important amount of features of KRE are based on the use of shared storage with `ReadWriteMany` volumes.
-Therefore is required to add a storageClass to Kubernetes that support this kind of volumes.
+Therefore, is required to add a storageClass to Kubernetes that support this kind of volumes.

 In AWS there are a service called EFS (Elastic File System) that bring to us a network shared storage.
-As was mentioned before, the recomended way to create resources is using the approach of IaC, for EFS you can find examples of Terraform code [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/efs_mount_target), or follow the manual steps from the [AWS site](https://docs.aws.amazon.com/efs/latest/ug/whatisefs.html).
+As was mentioned before, the recommended way to create resources is using the approach of IaC, for EFS you can find examples of Terraform code [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/efs_mount_target), or follow the manual steps from the [AWS site](https://docs.aws.amazon.com/efs/latest/ug/whatisefs.html).

 The common way to use this from Kubernetes is deploying what is called `efs-provisioner` that create the interface between Kubernetes `PersistentVolumeClaim` and EFS.